RTEMS/rtems-docs/README.txt

   $ pip install sphinx
   $ pip install sphinxcontrib-bibtex
+  $ pip install sphinxcontrib-jquery
+  $ pip install sphinx-rtd-theme

-When you have finished you enter `deactivate`.
+When you have finished using sphinx and buildind documentation you enter `deactivate`.

 NPM Per User Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~